Dhruv2027/cse15l-lab-reports/labreport1.md

 ![Image](SS4.png)

 As we can see, `/home/lecture1` is output in the terminal, thus confirming that our directory has changed.
-Now, I will type `cd` in the terminal again and this will change the directory back to the `home` directory.
+Now, I will type `cd` in the terminal again and this will change the directory back to the `/home` directory.

 ![Image](SS5.png)